 If you test positive for COVID-19 and may be at higher risk for severe illness, ask your doctor about treatment to prevent serious illness and hospitalization.

-Vaccination is the best tool we have to protect people and communities from COVID-19.
+Vaccination and boosters are the best tool we have to protect people and communities from COVID-19.
 Since COVID-19 vaccination began, most Mississippi COVID-19 deaths are among people not fully vaccinated.
-Learn more »
+Learn more

 What treatments are available for COVID-19?

-The monoclonal antibody bebtelovimab (Eli Lilly) is a product authorized by the FDA for treatment of COVID-19.
-This treatment requires an order from a licensed and authorized healthcare provider and must also be administered by a qualifying healthcare provider.
-Talk to your healthcare provider to see whether a monoclonal antibody is the right option for you.
+Oral antiviral therapies Paxlovid (Pfizer) and molnupiravir (Merck) are products authorized by the FDA for treatment of COVID-19.
+These therapies require a prescription from a licensed healthcare provider.
+Talk to your healthcare provider or pharmacist to see whether an oral antiviral is the right option for you.